Do you work night or graveyard shifts? Do you get enough spare time to engage in activities other than work and sleep?

-According to a report by PBS, young Americans don’t mind working jobs at night that traditionally carried out during the daytime.
+According to a report, young Americans don’t mind working jobs at night that traditionally carried out during the daytime.

 Think of it: Working at night might have a few pros, but for the most part, it is mentally and physically taxing.
 In most cases, night work is more relaxed and low-stress compared to a 9-to-5 job.